 - Xanax, Alprazolam, used for anxiety

-Genetic condition screening should always be offered to women attempting to become pregnant as this can reduce the risk for miscarriages and potential help in receiving an early referral to a facility that deals with the specific or underlying genetic disorder.
+Genetic condition screening should always be offered to women attempting to become pregnant.
+This can reduce the risk for miscarriages and potential help in receiving an early referral to a facility that deals with the specific or underlying genetic disorder.

 Immunization status, recent travel, sexually transmitted diseases, and healthy weight are also portions of the exam that your gynecologist may discuss with you when trying for the best outcome in pregnancy.